alagman/moon-framework/README.md

 # Moon Test Automation Framework

 A simple selenium framework.
 This is just a hobby project to test things out.
-Since Selenium webdriver is used in this project, which derived its name from the chemical element Selenium, I derived my framework's name from the origin of Selenium element which is from the Greek Goddes of the Moon, Selene. **README.md** is WIP.
+Since Selenium webdriver is used in this project, which derived its name from the chemical element Selenium, I derived my framework's name from the origin of Selenium element which is from the Greek Goddess of the Moon, Selene. **README.md** is WIP.

 ## Getting Started